pinterest/riffed/doc/GettingStarted.md

 This guide will bring you step-by-step through building your first Riffed server and client.
 The service will allow for registering, fetching, and banning users.
 An example of the completed tutorial can be found in `examples/tutorial/`.

-We'll assume you already have a Mix project to work with called `rift_tutorial`.
-Feel free to go create one if you don't, using `mix new rift_tutorial --sup`.
+We'll assume you already have a Mix project to work with called `riffed_tutorial`.
+Feel free to go create one if you don't, using `mix new riffed_tutorial --sup`.
 Then add Riffed as a dependency:

 ```elixir
 def deps do